SQUIZXZ/Url-Response-Compiler/README.md

 <h2>Future Works</h2>
-When storing the urls and their response property objects, instead of using a list, use a dicntionary O(1) so a it's possible to search a response to a url without having the search the entire list of urls O(n)
+When storing the urls and their response property objects, instead of using a list, use a dictionary O(1) so it's possible to search a response to a url without having the search the entire list of urls O(n)

 Conform to PEP8